-Every good boss knows that the workforce is the backbone of a thriving business.
-Therefore, if you are the owner of a growing company, you have the responsibility to motivate your staff.
+Every good leader knows that their workforce is the backbone of a thriving business.
+Therefore, if you are a manager or leader, you have the responsibility to motivate your staff.

-You should really make a point to lead by example.
-What does this mean?
-Well, it means rolling up your sleeves and getting stuck in whenever possible.
-If you don’t do this, your staff might get the impression that you are just sitting back and leaving all the hard work to them.
+If your workforce believes you aren’t working as hard as they are, they are less likely to want to give you 100%.
+Make a point of leading by example.
+Roll up your sleeves and get stuck in whenever possible.
+If you don’t do this, your team might think that you are just sitting back and leaving all the hard work to them.
 Even if this isn’t true, the fact that it appears this way can lead to a demotivated and even bitter workforce.

 2. Indifference towards performance